-If a student is unexcused, he/she will not have the privilege of making up academic work missed as a result of the absence or work that was due on the day of the absence.
-In addition, in accordance with City Ordinance No. 97-64, the Geneva Police Department issues tickets to any student who is enrolled in school, regardless of age, and truant during the school day.
-The student is subject to a minimum twenty-five dollar fine.
+If a student is unexcused, he/she will not have the privilege of making up academic work missed because of the absence or work that was due on the day of the absence.
 Please note that the district does not approve of nor sanction any form of Senior Ditch Day.